ncn-foreigners/NMAR/reference/create_nmar_scaling_recipe.md

 - warn_on_constant:

-  Logical; emit a warning when a column is treated as constant.
+  Logical; warn when a column is treated as constant.